services.add(new ServiceStartApp(this));

 by various tools).

-In theory, only one of them can suffice, but then your application will only support one Android architecture.
-You would then build the application like
+In theory, you don’t need to provide all versions, you don’t even need to provide versions for both 32-bit and 64-bit Arm.
+But then your application will only support one Android architecture.
+You would then have to build the application like

 castle-engine --cpu=arm --os=android